-When it comes to podcasting, the work doesn’t simply end with creating the episodes!
-If you want to take full advantage of what podcasting has to offer, your game must be tight in all areas, including marketing.
+When it comes to podcasting, your work doesn’t end with creating the episodes!
+To take full advantage of what podcasting has to offer, your game must be on point in all areas, including marketing.
 This will ensure you get the maximum amount of exposure from the episodes you work so hard to create.
-Read on to learn about 5 of the most common podcast marketing mistakes to avoid and learn from for optimal growth!
+Read on to learn about 5 of the most common podcast marketing mistakes to avoid.

 Expecting the Podcast to Grow Itself

 Once upon a time, having a podcast could be considered a marketing strategy in itself, especially if you selected a lucrative niche and targeted a specific audience.
 However, with millions of podcasts available, competition is fierce.
 You must do more if you want your podcast to succeed.